Congress vested responsibility for the administration of the Smithsonian in a 17-member Board of Regents.

 Michael Govan joined the Los Angeles County Museum of Art (LACMA) as Chief Executive Officer and Wallis Annenberg Director in 2006.
 In this role, he oversees all activities of the museum, from art programming to the expansion and upgrade of the museum’s twenty-acre campus.
 During his tenure, LACMA has acquired by donation or purchase more than 27,000 works for the permanent collection, gallery space and programs have almost doubled, and annual attendance has grown from 600,000 to nearly 1.6 million in 2016.
 Currently the museum in the process of building a new, state of the art gallery building designed by architect Peter Zumthor.

-Dr. Risa Lavizzo-Mourey, of Philadelphia, Pennsylvania, is the President and CEO of the Robert Wood Johnson Foundation, the nation's largest philanthropy dedicated solely to health and health care.
+Dr. Risa Lavizzo-Mourey, of Philadelphia, Pennsylvania, is the former President and CEO of the Robert Wood Johnson Foundation, the nation's largest philanthropy dedicated solely to health and health care.
 With more than 30 years of personal experience as a medical practitioner, policy-maker, professor, and nonprofit executive, Dr. Lavizzo-Mourey combines the scientific and ethical values she learned as a doctor with an enduring conviction that meaningful philanthropy must achieve lasting social change.
 Dr. Lavizzo-Mourey previously served as the Sylvan Eisman Professor of Medicine and Health Care Systems at the University of Pennsylvania.
 She also directed Penn's Institute on Aging and was Chief of Geriatric Medicine at the University of Pennsylvania's School of Medicine.
 At the Federal level, she served as Deputy Administrator of what is now the Agency for Health Care Research and Quality and worked on the White House Health Care Reform Task Force; she also has served on numerous Federal advisory committees.
 Dr. Lavizzo-Mourey is a member of the Institute of Medicine of the National Academy of Sciences.

 John McCarter is Chair of the Board of Regents, Smithsonian Institution.
 He is President Emeritus of the Field Museum of Natural History, Chicago, where he served as President and CEO for sixteen years.
 He is a Board Member of Argonne National Laboratory, the Chicago Humanities Festival, the Lucas Museum of Narrative Art, the Marine Biological Laboratory, the National Recreation Foundation, the Prince Albert II of Monaco Foundation (USA), and the Prize to End Blindness by 2020.
 He is an Emeritus Trustee of the University of Chicago; former Trustee of Princeton University; Emeritus Trustee and former Chairman of Chicago’s Public Television Station, WTTW.
 He is a Fellow of the American Academy of Arts and Sciences.
 He has served on five corporate and three mutual fund boards in capacities as lead director and chair of audit, governance and compensation committees.
 A native Chicagoan, he was formerly: Senior Vice President of Booz-Allen & Hamilton, Inc., President of DeKalb Corporation, Budget Director of the State of Illinois under Governor Richard B. Ogilvie, and a White House Fellow during the Administration of Lyndon B. Johnson.
 Mr. McCarter received an M.B.A. from Harvard University, attended the London School of Economics and graduated from Princeton University in 1960.